 Think about what you enjoy

 What do you really love doing?
-Make a list of all the things you enjoy, and try to match them up with possible careers.
 Think outside the box.
 There are millions of jobs you probably don’t even know exist, so do some research as to what’s out there.
-You could even look directly on job sites such as Seek or Indeed for ideas.
+Here's a trick that might help you know what to look for:

 Consider what lifestyle appeals to you

 Would you prefer an indoor or outdoor working environment?
 Travelling around or staying put?
+Do you think you'd like a structured office environment, or do you want to be independent and make your own hours?
 It’s worth thinking about how to fit working into your lifestyle so that it’s an enjoyable part of your life.

 Think about whether you want to study